webplatform/docs/concepts/accessibility/accessibility_testing/index.md

 Disabilities pose special challenges when working out how easy a product is to use, because they can introduce additional experience gaps between users and evaluators.
 Accessibility evaluation must take account of what it is like to experience the web with different senses and cognitive abilities and of the various unusual configuration options and specialist software that enable web access to people with particular disabilities.

-If you are trying to evaluate the usability or accessibility of your web site, putting yourself in the place of a film-loving teenager or a 50-year old bank manager using your site is difficult, even before disabilities are considered.
+If you are trying to evaluate the usability or accessibility of your website, putting yourself in the place of a film-loving teenager or a 50-year old bank manager using your site is difficult, even before disabilities are considered.
 But what if the film-loving teenager is deaf and needs captions for the films she watches?
 What if the 50-year old bank manager is blind and uses special technology (like a screen reader) which is unfamiliar to the evaluator in order to interact with his desktop environment and web browser?

 Accessibility guidelines and tools help bridge these experience gaps.
 However, they are a supplement, not a replacement, for empathic imagination, technical ingenuity, and talking to users.